-- can give a true picture of a laboratory's overall performance, and offer real-• time guidance for improvements that are needed; - is probably the most costly, requiring staff time and travel time and • expenses of those performing the evaluation.
+- can give a true picture of a laboratory's overall performance, and offer real-time guidance for improvements that are needed; - is probably the most costly, requiring staff time, travel time and expenses of those performing the evaluation.

-Content Sheet 10-5: Managing EQA in the Laboratory
+10-5: Managing external quality assessment in the laboratory

+Participation in FOA

-Participation in EQAAll laboratories should participate in EQA challenges, and this should include EQA for all testing procedures performed in the laboratory, if possible.
+All laboratories should participate in EQA challenges, and this should include EQA for all testing procedures performed in the laboratory, if possible.
 The benefits of this participation are considerable, and EQA provides the only means available to a laboratory to ensure that its performance is comparable to that of other laboratories.